cmas1/HolorLib/docs/api/HolorRef.md

 the slice corresponding to the `i`-th row.
 This slice is a HolorRef with `N-1` dimensions.
 <hr style="background-color:#9999ff; opacity:0.4; width:50%">

+!!! warning
+    Since the slice has `N-1` dimensions, this function is available only for Holor containers with `N>1`.

 #### col